5genesis/ELCM/README.md

 - JobId: Pipeline to check.
 Can be expanded from a previous JenkinsJob using `'@[Params.JenkinsJobId]'`.
 - PublishKey: Name of the key that will be used for storing the returned status, defaults to `JenkinsJobStatus`

+### Evolved5g.NefLoop

+Starts/stops one of the UE movement loops configured in the NEF emulator.
+Configuration values:

+- Supi: Supi of the UE to start/stop moving.
+- Action: One of [`Start`, `Stop`], on any capitalization.
+Defaults to `Start`.

 ## Implementing additional tasks:

 The ELCM is designed to be extensible, and thus, it is possible to easily integrate additional tasks.
 The basic steps